 The Sunnyvale/Chandworth Project is roughly bounded by Sharon Road to the South and East, by Sulkirk Road to the North and Ramblewood Lane to the West and is in the Little Sugar Creek watershed.
 This project is within a drainage area of approximately 640 acres and the improvements may include culvert replacements, pipe system upgrades and channel improvements.
-This project is being broken into several smaller projects, Lilly Mill and Chandworth.
+This project is being broken into several smaller projects, Lilly Mill, Chandworth and Tattersall.

 - Reduce structure and street flooding throughout the neighborhood.